Cardano Falls 11% In Rout By Investing.com - Up News Info

 Cardano Falls 11% In Rout

-Over the past seven days, Cardano has seen a rise in value, as it gained 9.31%.
-The volume of Cardano traded in the twenty-four hours to time of writing was $4.095627B or 1.72% of the total volume of all cryptocurrencies.
-It has traded in a range of $1.2633 to $1.5566 in the past 7 days.
+Over the past seven days, Cardano has seen a drop in value, as it lost 26.32%.
+The volume of Cardano traded in the twenty-four hours to time of writing was $4.667599B or 2.05% of the total volume of all cryptocurrencies.
+It has traded in a range of $1.0791 to $1.4568 in the past 7 days.

 Elsewhere in cryptocurrency trading